Dattagalli

-Dattagalli is a residential area on the southeast of the city of Mysore, the second largest city in the state of Karnataka, India.
+Dattagalli is a residential area on the southwest of the city of Mysore, the second largest city in the state of Karnataka, India.

 Location

-Dattagalli is situated around the outer ring road and it is near to Kuvempu Nagar and Andolana Circle.
+Dattagalli is situated around the outer ring road and it is near to Ramakrishnanagar circle, Kuvempu Nagar and Andolana Circle.
+Dattagalli is part of the Mysore Urban Development Authority planning area.
 Mysore Airport is 10 km away from Dattagalli.
-Some famous landmarks here are SaRa Convention Hall, More Supermarket & Nalapak Restaurant.
+Some famous landmarks here are SaRa Convention Hall, More Supermarket and Nalapak Restaurant.
+There is a small lake in Dattagalli 3rd Stage.